lohyenshen/Issue-Tracker-System/External Libraries Used/mysql-connector-java-5.1.49/README.txt

 you if you distribute copies of the library or if you modify it.

- For example, if you distribute copies of the library, whether gratis or for a fee, you must give the recipients all the rights that we gave you.
+ For example, if you distribute copies of the library, whether gratis or for a fee, you must give the recipients projectsAndUsers the rights that we gave you.
 You must make sure that they, too, receive or can get the source code.
 If you link other code with the library, you must provide complete object files to the recipients, so that they can relink them